akkaweb/AKKA-CakePHP-Feedback-Plugin/README.md

 ```

-### Installation/Configuration details will be updates Jan 2, 2016
+### Installation/Configuration details will be published on Jan 2, 2016